urbanslug/blog/posts/2019-07-15-Creating-the-Initial-Variation-Graph.md

 ```

 # Visualization and Output
-Graphite supports the generation of graphs in [GFA].
+Graphite supports the generation of graphs in [GFA] which is important for
-This is important for interoperability with other tools such as [bandage] and
+interoperability with other tools such as [vg].
-[vg].
-To quote from [Untangling graphical pangenomics], *The important thing is
-that we learn to read and write the same (text) data.*

 # Optimization Ideas
-Representing the alphabet in 2 bits, for example, A as 00, C as 01, T as 10 and
+Representing the alphabet in 2 bits, for example:

+ - A as 00
+ - C as 01
+ - T as 10
-G as 11.
+ - G as 11

 However, most of the optimization would come from graph creation, graph
 update and search so I'm focused on that for now at least.

 [A proposal of the Graphical Fragment Assembly format]: https://lh3.github.io/2014/07/19/a-proposal-of-the-grapical-fragment-assembly-format